contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 6. Closes in the name of Jesus Christ.
 ### 18.8.3 Baptism and Confirmation Record and Certificate

-Before a child who is a member of record is interviewed for baptism, a clerk uses the Leader and Clerk Resources system to prepare a [Baptism and Confirmation Form](https://lcr.churchofjesuschrist.org/records/ordinances/baptism).
-The bishop or an assigned counselor conducts the interview and signs the form.
-After the baptism and confirmation, a clerk uses this form to update the child’s membership record in the Leader and Clerk Resources system.
+Before a child who is a member of record is interviewed for baptism, a clerk uses LCR to prepare a [Baptism and Confirmation Form](https://lcr.churchofjesuschrist.org/records/ordinances/baptism). he bishop or an assigned counselor conducts the interview and signs the form.
+After the baptism and confirmation, a clerk uses this form to update the child’s membership record in LCR.

 When a full-time missionary interviews a convert for baptism, he fills out the Baptism and Confirmation Record except for the information about confirmation.
 At the baptismal service, the missionaries give this form to the bishop or one of his counselors.
 After the confirmation, the bishop, a counselor, or a clerk completes the confirmation information and gives two copies of the form to the missionaries.
 The missionaries send one copy to the mission office so a membership record can be created.